kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 35: Added terrains and hate that I didnt earlier

+Day 36: Updated tilesets so they all have proper terrains and collision.
+I also made the first level more full

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.